 - They don’t work.
 Numerous studies have been done on this, and they do not improve student performance or attendance. (see graphic below)

 - Perfect Attendance is an “all or nothing” award, which sends a terrible message.
-Do they give awards for the kids who only missed 1 day, or 2?
+Do they give prizes to the kids who only missed one or two days?
 No, they don’t.
 This is a terrible message to send to kids–that performance at school is all or nothing.
 Life has lots of gray areas.

-- Perfect attendance awards make the assumption that the reasons for the absence(s) are frivolous and can be easily overcome.
-This can further deflate or demotivate a student, particularly when the reasons for the absences are out of their control.
+- Perfect attendance awards assume that the reasons for the absence(s) are frivolous and can be easily overcome.
+This can further deflate or demotivate a student, mainly when the explanations for the absences are out of their control.

 As you can see from just one study (and many exist), the idea of a perfect attendance award doesn’t work.
-And, the reason I chose to highlight this data is that it didn’t matter if the award was announced or unannounced, it did not improve attendance or performance.
+And the reason I chose to highlight this data because it didn’t matter if the award was announced or unannounced; it did not improve attendance or performance.